 Revenue generated from giraffe feeding helps support the care of our giraffes and the other 6,000 animals at the Houston Zoo.

 Naturally Wild Swap Shop

 Open Daily 9 a.m. – 5 p.m.

 Have you ever found a mysterious rock, fossil, shell, or bone and thought “wow…this is really cool!
 I wonder what it is?”
 Well, you’ll never have to wonder again.

-Just visit the Naturally Wild Swap Shop: it’s a place to bring items you have found in nature and trade them for natural items in our collection (only three items at a time, please – our shop gets really busy sometimes!).
+Just visit the Naturally Wild Swap Shop: it’s a place to bring items you have found in nature and trade them for natural items in our collection.

 Video: How To Do the Naturally Wild Swap Shop

 How do you become a Pollinator Pal?